 This is the first phase of a $2 billion redevelopment project, which will pave the way for what officials are calling "Downtown Chesterfield."
-It'll be a multiuse property made up of nearly 2,700 new apartments, offices, restaurants, retail and grocery.
-All of it will be centered around a public park.

-The project has been years in the making between the City of Chesterfield and The Staenberg Group.
+The project has been years in the making between the city of Chesterfield and The Staenberg Group.
 There was a mutual agreement to redevelop the area back in February.

 "It's really about trying to create and replace what the mall was to the community.
-50 years ago, it's a place where people used to congregate.
+Fifty years ago, it's a place where people used to congregate.
 We've heard a lot of stories of people had their first date there, or they used to go there, so it's that idea of it's got development around it but it's really a gathering place for the community," he said.

 It wasn't an easy road to get here, though.
 There was a lot of pushback from the community, including Chesterfield residents and even the Parkway School District.
 Both were worried about overcrowding and congestion on the roads, but Wyse said there's now a plan to make sure the future of Chesterfield is ideal for everyone.